chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-07-Configure-Windows-Bastion-Host-with-Terraform-on-GCP.md

   syntax: true
 ---

 The topic _"Configure Secure RDP using a Windows Bastion Host"_ is from a challenging lab that I took in Qwiklabs (here is the [link to the lab](https://www.qwiklabs.com/catalog?keywords=GSP303)).
-It was a tricky one that I failed and did it a few times of retakes to accomplish it.
+It was a tricky one that I failed and did a few times of retakes to accomplish it.
 If you face the same challenge, I hope this blog article would help you.
 I will share my codes with you for your reference.

 <!--more-->